openMVG/openMVG/src/software/Localization/README.md

                                      weights
   --algorithm arg (=AllResults)      [voctree] Algorithm type: FirstBest,
                                      BestResult, AllResults, Cluster
+  --matchingError arg (=4)           [voctree] Maximum matching error (in pixels)
+                                     allowed for image matching with geometric
+                                     verification.
+If set to 0 it lets the ACRansac select an optimal value.

   --nNearestKeyFrames                [cctag] Number of images to retrieve in the
                                      database